 See Related: Best Tours in Italy: Food, Walking & Bike Tours

 In just under two hours on the high-speed train, you can reach one of Europe’s most romantic cities from Florence.
 Milan is an easy day trip from Florence with different sights, foods, and sounds to be explored.
-Europe’s fashion capital is known for its incredible architecture, the towering Duomo di Milano, and, of course, world-class shopping.
+Europe’s fashion capital is known for its incredible architecture, the towering Duomo di Milano, and world-class shopping.

 The heart of Milan is Cathedral Square.
 Surrounding Cathedral Square, you’ll find the famous Duomo di Milano, the Royal Palace of Milan, Galleria Vittorio Emanuele II, and countless bars and restaurants.
 Be sure to book your ticket for the Duomo in advance to avoid the long lines.

 Another thing you’ll want to see in Milan is The Last Supper in the Santa Maria delle Grazie.
-It gave me chills to see it in real life, so I think it’s well worth the hassle of having to purchase date-specific tickets months in advance.
+Seeing it in real life gave me chills, so I think it’s well worth the hassle of having to purchase date-specific tickets months in advance.

 When you visit Milan, you have to indulge in a little bit of shopping.
 Via Monte Napoleone is where you’ll find a high concentration of high-end shops, including brands like Chanel, Goyard, and Hermès.
 Galleria Vittorio Emanuele II is a stunning work of art in and of itself and features even more luxury brands.

 Other must-see places in Milan include Teatro alla Scala, Sforzesco Castle, and Sempione Park.
-And while Italy is known for its amazing cafes, there is a Starbucks Reserve in Milan if you need a mid-afternoon pick-me-up (or just a place to chill for a bit).
+And while Italy is known for its amazing cafes, there is a Starbucks Reserve in Milan if you need a mid-afternoon pick-me-up (or just a place to chill).

-I hope you’re not getting tired of these amazing small villages because there are so many that can be easily explored from Florence.
+I hope you’re not tired of these amazing small villages because so many can be easily explored from Florence.
 One of my favorite underrated nearby towns is Orvieto.
-Driving to Orvieto from Florence will take just under two hours, but if you take a high-speed train, you’ll save thirty minutes.
+Driving to Orvieto from Florence will take under two hours, but if you take a high-speed train, you’ll save thirty minutes.

 This charming medieval town features a famous cathedral, the Duomo di Orvieto.
 Construction on the cathedral began in 1290 to commemorate a miracle witnessed by a priest in 1263.
 Construction was completed in 1591 and is celebrated for its ornate Gothic architecture.
 One of the most intriguing parts of the cathedral is its system of underground tunnels, which can be accessed on this tour.

-There’s so much more to see and do in this charming Italian town, from visiting the Teatro Mancinelli to the enormous Pozzo della Cava well.
+There’s so much more to see and do in this charming Italian town, from visiting the Teatro Mancinelli to the enormous Pozzo della Cava.
 If you want to enjoy a more exciting activity, sign up for this traditional cooking class or enjoy a half-day of truffle hunting.

-See Related: Best Places to Visit on the Amalfi Coast & Things to Do
+See Related: Places to Visit on the Amalfi Coast

 16. Montecatini Terme

 These spas are fueled by natural hot springs and have been a true Tuscan countryside secret for centuries.
-Mineral-rich water rises from deep in the earth, is naturally warm in temperature, collects in pools, and is thought to have healing properties within them.
+Mineral-rich water rises from deep in the earth, is naturally warm, collects in pools, and is thought to have healing properties.

 While Romans knew about this centuries ago, today’s visitors can still enjoy the thermal baths at Parco delle Terme.
 There are three main complexes with water and treatments claiming to help with diabetes, kidney issues, and stomach conditions.

-See Related: Best Things to Do in Positano, Italy
+See Related: Things to Do in Positano, Italy

-Cortona is one of the prettiest towns you’ll find under the Tuscan sun.
+Cortona is one of the prettiest towns under the Tuscan sun.
 Like many other towns throughout the Tuscan countryside, it was once a large settlement for the ancient Etruscans.
-With a less than two-hour drive or train ride, Cortona is one of the easiest day trips from Florence to take if you want to learn more about Tuscany’s history.
+With a less than two-hour drive or train ride, Cortona is one of the easiest day trips from Florence if you want to learn more about Tuscany’s history.

 Start your visit off at the Accademia Etrusca, which houses a large collection of Etruscan artifacts, including bronze and ceramic items.
 They also have quite a few works of art, including paintings from the 14th and 15th centuries.